abc-research/nurse2021/_pages/learn.md

 - [To download the dataset](https://drive.google.com/file/d/1vzexxLkCiJPTPNzeEiknteGetk_-obMG/view?usp=sharing)
 - [Rules to participate in this challenge](/nurse2021/rules/)

-The training dataset contains accelerometer data of ?? users, which are labeled in the activity file.
-In contrast, the test dataset contains accelerometer data of ?? users but it is not labeled.
-Participants are required to propose their pipelines, predict and submit the activity label for the test dataset.
+The training and testing dataset contains accelerometer data of 12 users (2, 3, 4, 5, 6, 7, 9, 12, 17, 19, 21, and 22), which were collected on May and June 2018.
+The training data is provided with the activities labels, which describe the user’s activities before 18th June 2018.
+The testing data was the accelerometer data acquired on 18th June and afterward.
+Participants are required to propose their pipelines, predict and submit the activity label for the testing dataset.

 - [Make a submission](/nurse2021/submission/)